 The order given in the tweet image is slightly different.
 If you spotted the difference, you’re my kind of person!

-I hope you can now see why my earlier example was correct as a small blue car rather than as a blue small car.
+I hope you can now see why my earlier example was correct as a small blue car.
 It’s because size has to come before colour.

 Stick with the order above and you can create great long strings of adjectives to describe your nouns.
-(Your readers won’t thank you, of course, but it can be done.)
+Remember: just because you can, doesn’t mean you should.

 Don’t worry if you’ve never heard of this order before.
 Most people haven’t, but native speakers instinctively know the right order to use.
 Here’s a comment from one of my editorial colleagues:

-So, now you know.
-I hope you remember this the next time you see a lovely small oblong old blue French iron passenger car.
+Remember this the next time you see a lovely small oblong old blue French iron passenger car